‘Dear White People’ Creator Justin Simien Dishes On Season 3

 Netflix’s Dear White People is an adaption of Justin Simien’s 2014 film of the same name.
 The show documents the lives of a group of black students as they navigate the ups and downs of attending Winchester University, a predominantly white Ivy League school.
 Throughout its two seasons on the streaming platform, the show has tackled a number of social issues, including racism, police brutality, and homophobia, and it looks like, Season 3 will be no different.

-The third season of the show continues to tackle similar issues addressed in past episodes, but it also centers the issue of sexual assault and the #MeToo movement.
+The third season of the show continues to tackle similar issues addressed in past episodes, but it also centers on the issue of sexual assault and the #MeToo movement.
 While chatting with Variety, the show’s creator, Justin Simien, opened up about the decision to explore the topic and how he incorporated it into the storyline.

 The sexual assault storyline focuses on guest star Blair Underwood, who plays Moses Brown, a charismatic former professor who returned to the university to share his knowledge and develop a new app with the students of Winchester, including Reggie, played by Marque Richardson.
-As Reggie spends more and more time with is new mentor, he becomes totally enamored and begins to idolize him.
+As Reggie spends more and more time with his new mentor, he becomes totally enamored and begins to idolize him.

 Later, Caitlin Carver’s Muffy reveals that she had been assaulted by Moses while at his home.
 The allegations quickly spread across the campus and viewers soon realized, there was a clear division between the students.
 There were students who believed Muffy, while others, including Reggie, refused to accept that his mentor could commit such a heinous act.